American Theatre Association C0042

 National Theater Players (Washington, D.C.)

-American Theatre Association records, Collection #C0042, Special Collections Research Center, George Mason University Libraries.
+American Theatre Association records, C0042, Special Collections and Archives, George Mason University Libraries.

 Portions of this collection were donated by the American Theatre Association, by the National Theater, and by Jed H. Davis between 1995-1999.

-Processed by Special Collections Research Center staff.
+Processed by Special Collections and Archives staff.
 EAD markup completed by Eron Ackerman and Jordan Patty in March 2009.